 This program helps Washington state teachers regardless of where they live prepare for the required WEST-E exam, offering a rigorous and affordable pathway to earning an ELL endorsement.
 Teachers can apply their learning in the classroom immediately and adjust their techniques as the academy progresses.

-Brought to you by the College of Education in partnership with the Puget Sound Educational Service District, courses are taught by expert practitioners including certified current and former classroom teachers from a variety of Washington school districts.
+Brought to you by the College of Education's office of Professional & Continuing Education, courses are taught by expert practitioners including certified current and former classroom teachers from a variety of Washington school districts.
 Seattle University faculty oversee the courses to ensure that the materials and teaching are current and relevant.

 Post-baccalaureate level endorsement

 Post-baccalaureate level endorsement cost